roypushpak/ChatApplication/README.md

 ## Overview

-**SocketEcho GUI** is a computer networks project built with Python sockets and Tkinter.
+**Chat Application** is a computer networks project built with Python sockets and Tkinter.
 It includes:

 - a **GUI server** that accepts multiple client connections
 - a **GUI client** that lets users send messages interactively